rust3ds/actions/README.md

 ```

 Then use the `setup` and `run-tests` actions in your github workflow.
 This
-example shows the default value for each of the inputs:
+example shows the default value for each of the inputs.

 ```yml
 jobs: